 Wow.
 As a mother, this totally resonates with me.
 The watchfulness that we have over our children; the almost obsessive and compulsive need to know about our children’s welfare, whereabouts, and well-being, especially in the early days and weeks and months of their lives, makes such sense.
 It’s a counting of sorts that we do as moms.
 And it doesn’t end after those first days and weeks and months.

 Here is my Mama version of this sweet counting that Rashi notes God does for the Jewish people.
 I am using ‘counting’ to mean the assessing, surveying, and maintaining safety and well-being.

-When they are in our bellies, we count them.
+When they are in

 When they draw their first breath, we count them.